Would you like to have your ideas heard and be a part of an event raising youth voices on climate action around Australia?

 LCOYs happen worldwide under the umbrella of YOUNGO, the official youth constituency of the United Nations Framework Convention on Climate Change (UNFCCC).
 They are organised by local youths and youth-led organisations in the respective countries, chosen by YOUNGO.

-In Australia, LCOY is supported by Australian Youth for International Climate Engagement (AYFICE), Plan International Australia and UNICEF Australia.
+In Australia, this year's LCOY is supported by Australian Youth for International Climate Engagement (AYFICE), UN Youth Australia and UNICEF Australia.

 First Nations knowledge and practices